|Price||€5.99 / Month|

-Newsoo went online in 2015.
-The company is headquartered in France and runs a network that’s spread across three datacenters.
-It offers USENET access and a drive feature that allows you to have all your files downloaded to their storage.
-You can download the uncompressed, assembled and repaired files once they’re completed.
-Their webpage is notably slick compared to many other USENET services, full of graphs that show you the current activity on the Newsoo system.
+Newsoo went online in 2015 only to go offline in later 2016.
+The company was headquartered in France and ran a network that spread across three datacenters.
+It offered USENET access and a drive feature that allows you to have all your files downloaded to their storage.
+You could download the uncompressed, assembled and repaired files once they’re completed.
+Their webpage was notably slick compared to many other USENET services, full of graphs that show you the current activity on the Newsoo system.

-The pricing structure at Newsoo is a bit different than you’ll find at a lot of other providers; no surprise there, given that they have a product that differs from the norm.
+The pricing structure at Newsoo was a bit different than you’ll find at a lot of other providers; no surprise there, given that they had a product that differs from the norm.
 The pricing is as follows:

 - 50GB USENET: €5, up to 1,000Mbps speed with ten connections

 - 250GB USENET: €20, up to 1,000Mbps speed with 10 connections

 - USENET Max: €8, unlimited traffic, up to 1,000Mbps, 10 connections

 - Drive 200GB: €15, same as USENET Max but including a 200GB online drive, Bittorrent access and OwnCloud access

 All prices will have French VAT added to them.

 There was no free trial offered with this service.
 You had fifteen days to ask for a refund if you’re unable to connect to the Newsoo servers.